Mazamitla: Housing

-There are 2674 houses, most of which are privately owned.
+There are 2,674 houses, most of which are privately owned.
 96.33% have electric service, 76.93% have sewer and drinking water service.
-Most construction is usually made of tile, adobe, concrete and brick.
+Most construction is made of tile, adobe, concrete and brick.

 Services

 The municipality has potable water, sewerage, street lighting, markets, rastro, cemeteries, roads, public cleaning services, public safety, parks, gardens, and sports centers.
-89.9% of residents have drinking water, sewerage 80.9% and 93.3% of electric power.
+89.9% of residents have drinking water, 80.9% have sewage access, and 93.3% have electrictricity access.

 Ways and means of communication

 Mazamitla has access to mail services, fax, telegraph, telephone, radio services, as well as radio and television signals.
 The transportation is carried across the road Guadalajara–Tuxcueca-Mazamitla.
 It has a network of rural roads that connect the localities; transportation is carried out in public buses or rental vehicles and taxis.
 The foreign ground transportation is carried out in public buses, the most important are: Buses Valle de Juarez, Autobuses de Occidente, Autobuses Flecha Amarilla, Autobuses del sur de Jalisco, Autotransportes de Mazamitla, y Autobuses de Tamazula.